LaurenceWelch/laurencewelch.github.io/_posts/2023-08-10-bandit-wargames.markdown

 file data
 bzcat data > data2
 ```
 We will have to decompress the file a couple more times after this.
 Make sure to use `file` to see what type of decompression you should perform after each decompression.
-At certain points, in addition to `gunzip` and `bzcat`, you will have to use `tar xf` as well.
+At certain points, in addition to `gunzip` and `bzcat`, you will have to use `tar -xf` as well.

 ## Level 13
 Upon logging into bandit13 and using `ls`, we are greeted with a single file.
 The file is a private key for ssh purposes.
 Let's copy it back to our personal machine and use it to ssh into level 14.
 Once we attempt to use the key, we will get an error stating that the key's permissions are too permisive, we can remedy that with `chmod`.